apache/bookkeeper/site/docs/4.12.0/admin/autorecovery.md

 * automatically detects when a {% pop bookie %} in your BookKeeper cluster has become unavailable and then
 * rereplicates all the {% pop ledgers %} that were stored on that bookie.

-AutoRecovery can be run in two ways:
+AutoRecovery can be run in three ways:

 1. On dedicated nodes in your BookKeeper cluster
 1. On the same machines on which your bookies are running
+1. On a combination of autorecovery nodes and bookie nodes

 ## Running AutoRecovery